How to Measure Venetian Blinds

 A standard window is the easiest to measure for a venetian blind as it has no angles or changes to the shape inside or outside of the recess.
 If you want your blind to hang outside the recess, measure the height and width but be sure to add some overlap to reduce light leakage.
 This overlap should be about 70mm at the top and bottom and 50mm each side, ensuring you suffer no dazzling strips of sunlight once your blind is happily installed.
 Please select the ‘exact’ size option when ordering.

 - Step 1: First, you need to measure the blind’s protrusion.
 This is to find out how far the blind needs to be away from the window.
-A venetian blind’s headrail protrudes by approximately 30mm.
-Take a look at the window and check for any window handles or vents or anything else sticking out that would catch the blind on its way up or down.
+See above to find out how far your venetian blind’s headrail will protrude and take a look at the window and check for any window handles or vents or anything else sticking out that would catch the blind on its way up or down.
 Measure how far these protrude and add it to the protrusion.
 This figure is called P (see, that GCSE algebra did come in handy!).

 - Step 2: Using a ruler, place two pieces of card edge-to-edge and measure the blind’s protrusion (P).
 Draw a line on both to indicate this.